Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-u2f/fips-mode.md

         0x31, 0x32, 0x33, 0x34, 0x35, 0x36
     };

-    // To set the PIN the first time, pass in an Empty currentPin. var setPinCmd = new SetPinCommand(ReadOnlyMemory<byte>.Empty, newPin);
-    SetPinResponse setPinRsp = connection.SendCommand(setPinCmd);
-    if (setPinRsp.Status != ResponseStatus.Success)
+    using (var u2fSession = new U2fSession(yubiKey))
     {
+        if (!u2fSession.TrySetPin(newPin))
+        {
-        // handle error here
+            // If this fails, call some error handling code.
         }
+    }
 ```

 The U2F PIN can be any binary data from 6 to 32 bytes long.
 It will likely be input by the
-end user at the keyboard, which would make it a normal password.
+end user at the keyboard, which would make it similar to a normal password.

-Once you set the password, the YubiKey will be in FIPS mode and the
+Once you set the PIN, the YubiKey will be in FIPS mode and the `VerifyFipsModeCommand`
-`VerifyFipsModeCommand` will return true.
+will return true.

 ## Retries